Medicines & Supplements A to Z > Citalopram

 DRUG CLASS: Antidepressant, Selective Serotonin Reuptake Inhibitor (SSRI)

 USED FOR: Depression, anxiety, depressive phase of bipolar disorder, panic disorder

 OTHER DRUGS IN THE SAME CLASS: Escitalopram, Fluoxetine, paroxetine, sertraline, fluvoxamine

 What is Citalopram for?

 Citalopram belongs to a class of medications called selective serotonin reuptake inhibitors (SSRIs) like Sertraline.
-SSRIs are antidepressants which work by allowing a type of chemicals, serotonin, to stay longer in the brain in order to boost mood.
-Citalopram is commonly indicated for depression, anxiety, depressive phase of bipolar disorder and panic disorder.
+SSRIs are antidepressants that work by allowing a type of chemical, serotonin, to stay longer in the brain in order to boost mood.
+Citalopram is commonly indicated for depression, anxiety, depressive phase of bipolar disorder, and panic disorder.